littlepretty/VirtualTimeKernel/README.md

 sudo make install
 ```

+I will make a pull request to Mininet repo after more tests.

 ## What's New (Comparing to [VT-Mininet](https://github.com/littlepretty/VirtualTimeForMininet))
 * We implement a different interface via /proc virtual file system.